bytezn/softwaredefined/readme.md

 ## Auto Protect

 Mandatory parameters required to automatically configure the backup of the VMs being protected. use  these as parameters or variables.
+These parameters below are required to integrate existing workloads into Azure backup.
+Azure Stack does not natively have Backup features or capabilities and as such these workloads will integrate into Azure Backup.

  protection container
  iaasvmcontainer;iaasvmcontainerv2;my-resource-group;my-arm-vm